 Cost

-While cost is an important factor when choosing an ASM tool, organizations should also consider the cost of not having an ASM tool.
+While cost is an important factor when choosing an ASM tool, organizations should also consider the cost of not having the right ASM tool.
 These considerations should include the cost of a cyberattack, ransomware demands, legal requirements that may be needed, and even compensation for any customers that may be affected by an attack.
 Only after adding all of these costs up can a business weigh up whether an ASM tool is right for them.

-Protect your assets with aSM tools
+Protect your assets with ASM